DaveBenham/VenomModules/README.md

 ### OUT Channel Outputs 1 - 4
 Each of the modulated inputs is sent to its corresponding numbered output, so the channel can function as a simple VCA, amplitude modulator, ring modulator, or constant CV source.
 Patched outputs may be removed from the final mix, depending on the setting of the Exclude button.

-### CHAIN input
-The polyphonic chain input allows multiple VCA MIX 4 to be connected in series, without consuming any of the numbered inputs.
-The chain input is normalled to 0V, and is added to the mix prior to the Mix level modulation.

 ### Mix Level knob
 This knob controls the base level of the final mix.
 The incoming mix consists of the sum of the numbered channel outputs and the Chain input.
 The exact behavior of the Mix Level knob depends on the setting of the Level Mode button.
 The mix base level may be modulated by the mix CV input.